NDEAM Employer Challenge

 October is NDEAM

 Held annually in October, National Disability Employment Awareness Month is led by the U.S. Department of Labor's Office of Disability Employment Policy and it's true spirit lies in the many observances held at the grassroots level across the nation every year.
 Employers of all sizes and in all industries are encouraged to participate in NDEAM.
-This year's theme is Disability: Part of the Equity Equation.
+The theme for 2024 is "Access to Good Jobs for All."

 Why this is important to us at DVR: